standardnotes/docs/docs/listed/about.md

 ### If I pour all my energy blogging on my Listed blog, how do I know you will be here tomorrow?
 Will I just one day lose all my data?

 We're people just like you and we hate seeing our favorite tools that we've come to depend on shutdown or disappear.
-This is why we've published our [Longevity Statement](https://standardnotes.org/longevity) to address this very question.
+That's why we've published our [Longevity Statement](https://standardnotes.org/longevity) to address this very question.

 The short answer when it comes to Listed Blogs and Standard Notes is, _your data is **your** data, and you will always have control and access to your data_.

+### Are limitations to what I can do with my Listed blog?

+Yes, there are limitations.
+For example, the following are currently not supported:

+- Custom `robots.txt`
+- Custom Favicons
+- Custom JavaScript (e.g., for analytics services such as Google Analytics or Plausible Analytics)
+- Images that are not already accessible from public-facing URLs such as images stored in [FileSafe](../usage/filesafe.md)

+Content that is in violation of the Standard Notes [Code of Conduct](https://github.com/standardnotes/web/blob/develop/CODE_OF_CONDUCT.md) or is otherwise illegal may be removed.